Home Parenteral Nutrition (HPN) – Information For Patients

 What support will there be for me at home?

-A nurse from the homecare company will visit you in hospital prior to discharge.
-The Hospital Nutrition Team will also arrange a home visit with yourself and the homecare nurse before you are discharged home.
+Your specialist nurse will make arrangements for a nurse from the homecare company to visit you in hospital prior to discharge and will also arrange a home access visit with yourself or your carer before you are discharged home.

-The homecare company will give you a 24 hour helpline telephone number for use if you have problems with any of the equipment or deliveries.
-Members of the Hospital Nutrition Team will also be contactable through the hospital switchboard.
-Your doctor will have details of your treatment but should not be the first person to call about any problems with your HPN.
+The homecare company will give you a 24-hour helpline telephone number for use out of hours if you have problems with any of the equipment or deliveries.

 What information will people have about me?

-Members of the Hospital Nutrition Team also hold their own records to enable them to look after you.
+Members of the Intestinal Failure team also hold their own records to enable them to look after you.

-What happens if / when I do not need Parenteral Nutrition any longer?
+What happens if or when I do not need HPS any longer?

-The Hospital Nutrition Team usually leaves the tunneled line in for a few weeks after someone stops HPN, just in case there is a need to restart it.
-The hospital will arrange removal of the tunneled line and equipment when it is certain that you no longer need HPN.
+The tunnelled line or PICC line are usually left in place for a few weeks after someone stops HPS, just in case there is a need to restart it.

-Where can I find out more about HPN?
+Where can I find out more about HPS?

-A copy of the “HPN Handbook for Patients” will be given to you within the next few days.
-This will provide you with more information.
-Members of the Hospital Nutrition Team will try to answer any other questions you have if they can.
-There is a patients’ organisation called “PINNT” (Patients on Intravenous and Nasogastric Nutrition Therapy) which publishes a newsletter and other useful information.
+PINNT: There is a patients’ organisation called ‘PINNT’ (Patients on Intravenous and Nasogastric Nutrition Therapy) which publishes a newsletter and other useful information.
 They can be contacted on:

 PINNT,